kuleshov/teaching-material/README.md

-# Tutorials for Stanford cs228 and cs231n
+# Tutorials for Stanford cs228 and cs231n for Python 3.6

 Preparatory material for the probabilistic graphical models and the deep learning classes at Stanford.